fedor1984/fedor1984/pages/english.md

 ```
 Note that the first byte is completely filled by zeros.

-With two bytes, only 65535 code points can be represented.
+Only 65535 code points can be represented using two bytes.
 However, we know that there are significantly more characters in Unicode.
-For the representation of code points in a range greater than U + FFFF, 4 bytes are already used.
-The encoding of these bytes occurs using “surrogate pairs”.
+Four bytes are used for representation of code points in a range greater than U+FFFF.
+Encoding of these bytes occurs using “surrogate pairs”.

-A surrogate pair is a two-byte Unicode character that, in combination with another surrogate pair, gives a Unicode character in the range above U + FFFF.
-Surrogate pairs are can be “upper” and “lower” (“leading” and “trailing” in other words).
+A surrogate pair is a two-byte Unicode character that, in combination with another surrogate pair, gives a Unicode character in the range above U+FFFF.
+Surrogate pairs can be “upper” and “lower” (“leading” and “trailing” in other words).
 ```
 The range of the upper surrogate pairs: U+800 - U+DBFF The range of the lower surrogate pairs: U+DC00 - U+DFFF
 ```
-Let's look at an example of how the coding of characters above U+FFFF is made with surrogate pairs.
+Let's look on example of how to make encoding of characters above U+FFFF using surrogate pairs.
 To do this, we turn to the symbols of the book “Canon of Changes”, which was written in China around 700 BC.

-The 𝌡 symbol - a tetragram of changes, will be represented in UTF-16 as follows:
+The 𝌡 symbol - a "tetragram of changes", will be represented in UTF-16 as follows:
 ```
 D8 34 DF 21	11011000 00110100 11011111 00100001
 ```
-Here, the first two bytes are the upper surrogate pair U+D834, while the second two bytes U+DF21 are the lower surrogate pair.
+Here, the first two bytes is an upper surrogate pair U+D834, while the second two bytes U+DF21 is a lower surrogate pair.

 The U+D834 and U+DF21 characters themselves are not significant in Unicode.
 In other words, there is no letter or graphic representation for these characters.
 They are reserved specifically for the compilation of surrogate UTF-16 encoding pairs, and only work together.